briancappello/flask-unchained/docs/how-flask-unchained-works.rst

     import os

-    # kwargs to pass to the Flask constructor (must be uppercase)
+    # kwargs to pass to the Flask constructor (must be uppercase, all optional)
     ROOT_PATH = os.path.dirname(__file__)  # determined automatically by default
     STATIC_FOLDER = "static"               # determined automatically by default
     STATIC_URL_PATH = "/static"            # determined automatically by default